alex-free/tonyhax/japanese-ps1-instructions.md

 ## Requirements:

 * Any real Japanese (NTSC-J region) PS1 CD-ROM game disc.
-* A swap magic tool.
-* Being OK with modifying the DVD-ROM faceplate of the console.
+* Something to block the lid sensor.
+This could be a pen spring (SCPH-1000-SCPH-9000), or a piece of paper (SCPH-100).
 * Anything else required by the entry point.

 ## Supported Entry Points